Folio: Page numbering

 In the discussion of manuscripts, a folio means a leaf with two pages, the recto being the first the reader encounters, and the verso the second.
 In Western books, which are read by turning the pages over from right to left, when the book is begun with the open page edges at the reader's right, the first page to be seen is "folio 1 recto", typically abbreviated to "f1 r.".
 When this page is turned over "f1 v." is on the left and "f2 r." on the right of the "opening", or two pages that are visible.
 For books in Arabic, Hebrew, Japanese and other languages, where the book is begun from the back in Western terms, with the open page edges at the reader's left, the numbering also follows the sequence in which the reader encounters.

-In the discussion of two-columned manuscripts, a/b/c/d can denote the left and right-hand columns of recto and verso pages (e.g. "f.
+In the discussion of two-columned manuscripts, a/b/c/d can denote the left- and right-hand columns of recto and verso pages (e.g. "f.
 150a" and "f.
-150b" are the left and right hand columns on the recto page, and "f.
+150b" are the left and right columns on the recto page, and "f.
 150c" and "f.
-150d" the left and right hand columns on the verso page).
+150d" the left and right columns on the verso page).
 In the discussion of three-columned manuscripts, notation may make use of folio number + recto/verso + column a/b/c (e.g. "f.
 3 v. col. c" references the third column on the verso side of the third folio).